bsx-exchange/bsx-sdk-js/README.md

 # BSX JavaScript SDK

-The JS Buy SDK is a lightweight library that allows you to interact with BSX API.
+The BSX JS SDK is a lightweight library that allows you to interact with BSX API.

 ## Table Of Contents